 Leslie Wood Team Champions in 1958

-During its 87 year history the club has had only 9 Presidents and 11 Secretaries.
-It has had 91 captains including the present incumbent.
+During its 98 year history the club have only had 10 Presidents, 11 Secretaries and 93 Captains including the present incumbents.
 Archie Down, who joined in the very early years of the club, went on to be captain in 1957, President in 1995 and served on the committee as Treasurer from 1958-1994.
 Another well known member was Reg Allison who joined in 1947, was captain in 1987 and was famed for playing the clown at the children’s Christmas party.